 Peter W Wilson Boarding Scholarship

-2017 marks the final year of Peter Wilson and his partner Gerda’s establishment of the Peter Wilson Boarding Scholarship.
+The Peter Wilson Boarding Scholarship was established by Peter and his partner Gerda and was awarded for the first time in 2014.
 This scholarship is awarded to a good, all-round student who would benefit from an education at King’s College and will contribute to the life of the College.
 This scholarship each year enables a Year 9 boy to have a full five year boarding scholarship, in perpetuity.
 In 2018 for the first time, five students were supported by this scholarship.
-Preference will be given to a Year 9 Boarder in School House, and who would not be able to attend King’s College without the support of the scholarship.
-The scholarship was awarded for the first time in 2014.
+Preference is given to a Year 9 Boarder in School House, and who would not be able to attend King’s College without the support of the scholarship.

 James Webster Memorial Scholarship